 Any Denver or Colorado resident may obtain a free library card by visiting a Denver Public Library location.
-Customers may also register online to expedite their application and receive limited access to library materials.
-A permanent library card is required to use downloadable media.
+Customers may also register online to expedite their application and receive limited access to library resources.

 Photo identification and verification of address is required to receive a permanent library card.
-A parent or guardian must accompany any child under the age of 13 to the library and show his or her picture ID and verification of address.
+To ensure equal access to library resources, each customer is limited to one Denver Public Library account with the exception of educators who may apply for an Educator Card to support instruction.
+A parent or guardian must accompany any child under the age of 13 to the library and show their picture ID and verification of address for the child to receive a permanent library card.
 Picture identification is required to replace a lost or stolen library card.
 Parents/legal guardians must sign a new application and provide picture ID to replace the card of children under 13.

 Special Types of Cards

 Denver Public Library requires a library card for computer access.
 Short term visitors to Colorado and those wanting only computer access must register for a Computer User Card.
 Customers must show valid picture ID at the time of registration.
 Computer user cards do not carry check out privileges.

 The Library offers group/business cards which may be used by anyone in the group/business for their business purposes.
 The application and card are signed by the highest ranking official of the group/business who assumes sole responsibility for all activity on the account.
 Group/business cards must be renewed every 4 years.